Alfred Warbrick: Biography

+On 30 December 1880 Warbrick married Florence Sarah Mays, the daughter of a storekeeper, at Devonport, Auckland.
+They had three sons born between 1882 and 1885.
+Warbrick had a fourth son with Ngapuia Tupara, born in 1893 or 1894, and at least four more children with Georgina Te Rauoriwa Strew, a concert party performer and guide at Whakarewarewa.

 Warbrick continued working as a guide until retirement, becoming the subject of the James Cowan's 1934 book Adventures in Geyserland.
 He died on 19 May 1940 and was buried at Whakarewarewa.
-On 30 December 1880 he married Florence Sarah Mays, the daughter of a storekeeper, at Devonport, Auckland.
-They had three sons born between 1882 and 1885.
-Warbrick had a fourth son with Ngapuia Tupara, born in 1893 or 1894, and at least four more children with Georgina Te Rauoriwa Strew, a concert party performer and guide at Whakarewarewa.
 Georgina Warbrick died in 1953, and Warbrick's other wife, Iripu Edie Warbrick of Whakarewarewa, died in 1958.